-US infantry squads continue to employ World War I concepts with weaponry designed twenty years ago.
+US infantry squads continue to employ World War I concepts with weaponry designed 30 years ago.
 All firepower is based on direct fire of weak 5.56mm bullets, with the exception of the awkward M203 40mm grenade launcher attachment.
 In addition, the rapid urbanization of the world means that most combat will occur in cities, which requires weapons with more punch, especially if an enemy wears modern body armor.
 Finally, the development of new electronic gear has added more weight for infantry squads to carry.

-The only major advance occurred recently when the US Marine Corps purchased simple palm-size commercial "walkie-talkies" for every infantryman.
+The only major advance occurred when the US Marine Corps purchased simple palm-size commercial "walkie-talkies" for every infantryman.
 The Army quickly followed with a helmet-mounted squad intercom, despite paranoid communication officers who insist that all nets must be covered with crypto.
 Brief squad level chat with very low power radios is unlikely to provide any intel to enemy forces.

 Three fire teams are difficult to control, yet four-man fire teams are too small.
 During peacetime "fully-manned" units are lucky to have 90% of their men, then take out the sick and injured, a deploying unit is lucky to have 80%.
 As a result, four-man fire teams go into combat with only 2-3 men.
 Therefore, the ideal squad should have two five-man fire teams.
 The extra riflemen will ensure that fire teams have 3-4 men on average.
 Planning for five-man rifle teams is better to "game" this system, and a method of keeping replacements on hand.
-However, three fire teams used by the US Marine Corps will result in 17-man squads.
+However, three fire teams used by the US Marine Corps would result in 17-man squads.
 Even if only 14 are present, this is difficult for a squad leader to control.

 Two five-man fire teams are ideal.
 Since one fire team normally provides a base of fire for an attacking fire team, it should become a "weapons team" with heavier weapons while the other serves as the "attack team" with just rifles and grenades.
 The basic tactic is for the weapons team to provide cover while the attack team dashes forward.
 Then, the weapons teams catches up lugging heavier weapons.

 This means the attack team will forgo the M249 SAW light machine gun now found in all fire teams.
-The SAW is difficult to fire on the move, and at 22 lbs fully loaded, its not something infantrymen can dash forward and "hit and roll" with.
+The SAW is difficult to fire on the move, and at 22 lbs fully loaded, its not something infantrymen can dash forward and "hit and roll".
 This has been discussed in the pages of the Marine Corps Gazette for many years.
-One solution may be the M-16 "Hi-bar," a new M-16 variant developed by the Marine Corps, but not yet adopted for use.
+One solution may be the M-16 "Hi-bar," a M-16 variant developed by the Marine Corps, but not yet adopted for use.
 It has a heavier barrel for sustained firing from a 100-round "C-mag" drum magazine.
 The attack team may carry a Hi-bar, but a SAW is too unwieldy.
-There is much criticism of the M-16 rifle, and debate about the value of the smaller M-4 5.56mm carbine.
-Adopting a larger caliber basic weapon has merit, but would take a decade and cost billions of dollars.
+There is much criticism of the M-16 rifle and debate about the value of the smaller M-4 5.56mm carbine.
+Adopting a larger caliber basic weapon has merit but would take a decade and cost billions of dollars.
 These are important issues that are not debated here, although Stan Crist's proposal for a long 6mm round looks promising.

 Proposed Modern Infantry Squad (12-man goal; 10-man realistic)